-List 5 other accomplishments over the last year and follow suite with the questions to get to the bottom of why these PERSONAL accomplishments meant to so much or had a lasting positive affect.
-Consider areas of your life such as health, fitness, emotions, spirituality, fun, travel, lifestyle etc.
+List 5 other accomplishments over the last year and follow suit with the questions to get to the bottom of why these PERSONAL accomplishments meant so much or had a lasting positive effect.
+Consider areas of your life such as health, fitness, emotions, spirituality, fun, travel, lifestyle, etc.

 Personal – Failures